Watching and sharing video content is one of the most common uses of the web,

 That should set the appropriate text in the tooltip once you hover on the button when the video is playing or paused.

-If you’re wondering how the tooltip is shown, I’m using the
+If you’re wondering how the tooltip is shown, here’s the relevant CSS:

-It’s necessary to display the length of a video as that’s one of the first things that a user would like to see, so we’ll do that next.
+It’s necessary to display the length of a video as that’s one of the first things that users would like to see, so we’ll do that next.

 Select both controls in your